sharma-kk/sharma-kk.github.io/_pages/PhD project.md

 \end{align*}
 $$

-where the vector variable $\mathbf{u}$ and the scale variables $\theta$ and $p$ (with superscripts for the atmosphere and ocean components) denote the velocity, potential temperature, and pressure fields, respectively {% cite crisanImplementationHasselmannsParadigm2023 %}.
+where the vector variable $\mathbf{u}$ and the scalar variables $\theta$ and $p$ (with superscripts for the atmosphere and ocean components) denote the velocity, potential temperature, and pressure fields, respectively {% cite crisanImplementationHasselmannsParadigm2023 %}.
 The atmospheric temperature is coupled to the ocean temperature through the term $\gamma (\theta^a - \theta^o)$ representing the transfer of heat from the ocean to the atmosphere.
 The atmosphere and ocean velocities are coupled through the term $\sigma (\mathbf{u}^o - \mathbf{u}^a_{sol})$ which models the shear stress exerted by atmospheric winds on the ocean surface.

-Stochastic terms (shown in green) which model the small-scales can be estimated using the satellite data {% cite holmVariationalPrinciplesStochastic2015 %}.
-In our work, we estimate the stochastic terms (mainly $\boldsymbol{\xi}_i$) using statistical analysis of velocity data obtained from high-resolution simulation of the deterministic model.
+Stochastic terms (shown in green color) model the effect of unresolved transport processes on the resolved scales {% cite holmVariationalPrinciplesStochastic2015 %}.
+We estimate the stochastic terms using statistical analysis of velocity data obtained from high-resolution simulation of deterministic version of the climate model.

+Our research demonstrated that ensemble forecasts from the stochastic climate model exhibit good reliability: ensemble spread size is proportional to the root mean square error.
+The stochastic model solution is also able to capture the true solution for few time units.
+In comparison to deterministic model forecasts (obtained by perturbing the initial condition), the stochastic model exhibits bigger spreads and have better forecast accuracy.

 ### Key simulations